StephGbzh/LinksAndDefSearch/README.md

 ## Json format

 You will need to build and host online a json containing:

 - a **documents** entry, the value being an array of the elements you want to search through
 - a short **fields** part describing the fields of these elements
   - list only the fields from the **documents** elements you want to take into account for the search, others will be ignored
   - the **order** you choose for the fields in the **fields** part will be used to display each result and that order can be different from the one in the **documents** elements
   - the **type** of each field will determine how it is displayed
-       + list: an array is expected, each value will be enclosed in a colored border and have a small color square before it
+    - list: an array is expected, each value will be enclosed in a colored border and have a small color square before it
-       + link: a clickable link will be generated
+    - link: a clickable link will be generated
-       + text: the element as a simple string of characters
+    - text: the element as a simple string of characters
   - the importance of a field for the search can be tweaked through the **boost** value, default is 1, increase it to make this field more important than others

 Look at <https://github.com/StephGbzh/customta/blob/master/data.json> for an example.

-### Locally
+## Use locally

 1. Clone the repository, you will need these files:
     - index.html